- Download our Moving to São Paulo Guide (PDF)

 + PRO: Amazing nightlife

-There are lots of party districts in the city, with exciting bars, restaurants and nightclubs.
-Options are varied, from traditional samba to megaclubs with more modern playlists.
-But Paulistas aren’t ones to start the party in a hurry, with most revellers only venturing out late at the night.
+The lifestyle in São Paulo is among the best in the world, as the city boasts lots of party districts with bars, restaurants, nightclubs, live music venues, lounges, and pubs.
+Options are varied, from traditional samba to megaclubs with modern playlists.
+That said, Paulistas aren’t ones to start the party in a hurry, and most party-goers only venture out late at night.
 Some venues might have dress codes, so remember to look sharp.

 + PRO: Great museums

-With a rich and interesting history, the city has plenty of attractions in the form of museums and art galleries for new arrivals to enjoy.
-The Pinacoteca and Modern Art Museum are good first stops, while the São Paulo Art Museum is a must, owning pieces by Renoir, Gauguin and Gainsborough.
+With a rich and fascinating history, São Paulo has plenty of attractions in the form of museums and art galleries for you to enjoy.
+The Pinacoteca is a fantastic first stop, while the São Paulo Art Museum is a must.
+It displays pieces by Renoir, Gauguin and Gainsborough.
 Ibirapuera Park is home to the Museum of Modern Art and the University of São Paulo’s Museum of Contemporary Art.

 - CON: Not quite a Rio paradise

-Expats shouldn't expect the shimmering beaches and carnival atmosphere of Rio in São Paulo, even though the coast is just a couple hours away.
-The city does retain the rich, lively and diverse Brazilian culture and lifestyle, but the idea of a tropical paradise is replaced by a busy hub of industry and corporate economy.
+Don’t expect the shimmering beaches and carnival atmosphere of Rio in São Paulo, even though the coast is just a couple of hours away.
+The city retains the rich and multicultural Brazilian culture and lifestyle, but the idea of a tropical paradise has been replaced by a busy hub of industry and corporate economy.

 Working in São Paulo